Some links in this post may be affiliate links

 Common names: Copperleaf Plant, Jacob's Coat, Fire Dragon Plant

-Copperleaf Plant is an evergreen shrub which can grow upto 9.8 feet high and upto 6 feet in diameter when given the right growing conditions.
+Size: Copperleaf Plant is an evergreen shrub which can grow upto 9.8 feet high and upto 6 feet in diameter when given the right growing conditions.
 However, the size can be controlled through proper pruning.
-Acalypha wilkesiana is among the best plants for the living room where it will create a delightful first impression.

 Contact with the clear sap can cause severe dermatitis in some individuals.
 Always wear gloves when handling the plant and wash your hands thoroughly afterwards.

-Water your Copperleaf Plant thoroughly during the growing season when the top 1-2 inches of soil dry out to keep the soil evenly moist through out.
+Water Copperleaf Plant thoroughly in spring and summer when the top 1-2 inches of soil dry out to keep the soil evenly moist.
+Avoid overwatering to prevent yellowing, rotting and leaf drop.

-Decrease watering in the cold season as growth is minimal at this time and maintain the soil slightly moist but do not allow the soil to dry out completely as it may result in leaf drop.
+Decrease watering in fall and winter as growth is minimal at this time and maintain the soil slightly moist.
+Do not allow the soil to dry out completely as it may result in wilting and leaf drop.

-Copperleaf Plant flourishes in bright indirect light.
-A spot infront of a brightly-lit window is ideal for this plant.
-Keep it away from direct sunlight to avoid scorching the leaves.
+Copperleaf Plant flourishes in bright light with 4-6 hours of direct sunshine; position it infront of a brightly-lit window which receives morning or afternoon sunlight.
+Keep it away from hot midday sunshine to avoid scorching the leaves.

 Too little light causes dull leaf colors and leggy growth.
 If the light in your home is not adequate, you may use grow lights to supplement it.